Vanshsharma-2110/Password-Generator/README.md

 Copy password to clipboard

-Responsive layout (works on desktop and mobile)
+Responsive design for mobile and desktop

-Technologies Used
+🛠️ Technologies Used

-HTML5
+HTML5 – Structure

-CSS3 (Flexbox, responsive design)
+CSS3 – Styling, Flexbox, responsiveness

-JavaScript (DOM manipulation, events, random generation)
+JavaScript – DOM manipulation, event handling, random password generation

-How It Works
+⚙️ How It Works

-Select the desired password length using the slider.
+Select the password length using the slider.

 Choose the character types to include.

 Click Generate Password.

-Copy the generated password using the copy button.
+Copy the password using the Copy button.

-What I Learned
+📚 What I Learned

 While building this project, I practiced: